 In recent years, handicraft products have always been in the Top 10 export items with the largest turnover of Vietnam.
-The whole country currently has 1,864 craft villages, traditional craft villages and 115 traditional occupations that have been recognized.
-Of which, Hanoi city alone has 327 craft villages, traditional craft villages that have been recognized in 24 districts, towns, including 268 villages recognized as craft villages, 59 villages recognized as Traditional Craft Villages with 6 occupational groups, including: 70 craft villages processing, preserving agricultural, forestry and aquatic products; 22 craft villages producing handicrafts; 16 craft villages processing, processing raw materials for rural production; 200 craft villages producing wooden products, rattan and bamboo, ceramics, glass, textiles, yarn, embroidery, knitting, small mechanics; 14 craft villages producing and trading ornamental plants and 5 craft villages providing services to serve production and the lives of rural residents.
+The whole country currently has 1,864 craft villages, traditional craft villages and 115 recognized traditional occupations.
+Of which, Hanoi city alone has 327 recognized craft villages, traditional craft villages located in 24 districts, towns, including 268 villages recognized as craft villages, 59 villages recognized as Traditional Craft Villages with 6 groups of occupations, including: 70 craft villages processing and preserving agricultural, forestry and aquatic products; 22 craft villages producing handicrafts; 16 craft villages processing and processing raw materials for rural production; 200 craft villages producing wooden products, rattan and bamboo, ceramics, glass, textiles, yarn, embroidery, knitting, small mechanics; 14 craft villages producing and trading ornamental plants and 5 craft villages providing services to serve production and the lives of rural residents.

 Experts predict that the global handicraft market is expected to grow strongly in the coming years and will reach 1,204.7 billion USD by 2026.
-Vietnam is one of the main handicraft exporters in Asia, second only to China.
+Vietnam is one of the main handicraft exporters in Asia and is second only to China.

-Vietnam's participation in the new generation FTA network, notably the Comprehensive and Progressive Agreement for Trans-Pacific Partnership (CPTPP) and the Free Trade Agreement between Vietnam and the European Union (EU) - EVFTA, has created favorable conditions for expanding export markets, and craft village products, including handicrafts, have the opportunity to participate in potential markets.
+Vietnam's participation in the new generation FTA network, notably the Comprehensive and Progressive Agreement for Trans -Pacific Partnership (CPTPP) and the Free Trade Agreement between Vietnam and the European Union (EU) - EVFTA, has created favorable conditions to expand export markets, and craft village products, including handicrafts, have the opportunity to participate in potential markets.

-According to the Action Plan to implement the Import-Export Strategy of Hanoi City until 2030, the target for the 2023-2025 period is to increase export growth by 4.4% - 5%/year; for the 2026-2030 period, it will reach 5.1% - 5.5%/year; by 2030, 6-10 groups of handicraft products from Hanoi craft villages will be directly exported to foreign markets; at the same time, increase the proportion of handicraft exports to 3% - 5% of the city's export proportion.
+According to the Action Plan to implement the Strategy for Import and Export of Goods to 2030 of Hanoi city, the target for the period 2023-2025 is to increase export growth to 4.4% - 5%/year; for the period 2026-2030 to reach 5.1% - 5.5%/year; by 2030, 6-10 groups of handicraft products from Hanoi craft villages will be directly exported to foreign markets; at the same time, increase the proportion of handicraft exports to 3% - 5% of the city's export proportion.

-In addition, the traditional craft villages of Hanoi city still lack synchronous investment in infrastructure to serve the development of cultural industries, such as works serving tourists to visit and shop for products; product display areas, parking lots, waste collection areas, restaurants, hotels, lighting systems; tour guides and interpreters in craft villages have not been properly trained in professional skills, expertise and foreign languages...
+Besides, the traditional craft villages of Hanoi city still do not have synchronous investment in infrastructure to serve the development of cultural industries, such as works serving tourists to visit and shop for products; product display areas, parking lots, waste collection areas, restaurants, hotels, lighting systems; tour guides and interpreters in craft villages have not been properly trained in professional skills, expertise and foreign languages...

 Source: https://daidoanket.vn/day-manh-ung-dung-cong-nghe-trong-thiet-ke-san-pham-thu-cong-my-nghe-10292173.html